AFRICA

 • the annual reports of the undertakings;

-• documents prepared for an officer or director discussing the competitive effect of the concentration; and
+• documents prepared for an officer or director discussing the competitive effect of the merger; and

-In addition, where the merger must also be notified to the European Commission, the Secretariat expects the parties to include the Form CO and indicate the names and contact details of the case handlers of the European Commission.
+In addition, where the merger must also be notified to the European Commission, the Secretariat expects the parties to include the Form CO.

 36) Filing fees